 What was the attrition rate of ancient Egyptian archives?
 Think how easily buried vaults-full of papyrus and clay tablets must have disappeared during long centuries or mere months of bloody anarchy.
 Dust to clay – then fire, blood and flood – then back again to dust.

 Today’s fundamentalist iconoclasts!
-Andrew Brevig declared sound of mind after having massacred 70 children in a day.
-Homelessness or prison for the mentally ill as an institutional expedients.
-We haven’t built enough insane asylums or hired enough psychiatrists—to treat the insanity of current world leadership.
+Andrew Brevig was declared sound of mind after he massacred 70 children in a day.
+Homelessness or prison have been adopted as institutional expedients for the mentally ill.
+We haven’t built enough insane asylums or hired enough psychiatrists—to treat the collective insanity of world’s leadership.

 Unbaked, soft clay tablets turned into indestructible ceramic when imperial palaces burned down with their library annexes.
 There remains the minor problem of uncovering those collections and deciphering them.
 Forget tree leaf, parchment, vellum, paper and papyrus archives; any environment less sterile than a salt desert would have rotted them away.

 Think of these ephemeral archives.
 Were cuneiform markings scribed by fingernail on leaves fresh-picked from broadleaf trees that lined the avenues of stately cities?
 That’s how I would have pictured it, had there been nothing but Nature and low-tech to call upon.
-Any document so transcribed would be less than mulch today; archives containing those documents would have wound up ankle deep in indecipherable loam.
+Any document so transcribed would mulch today; archives would have filled ankle deep with illegible loam.

 Some ancient Chinese collections survived:

 · The An-yang, Hunan collection of Shang Dynasty oracle bones 1523-1027 BCE;